katia317/CSO/README.md

 ## C
 ## Cerebral Palsy (CP)
-脑性麻痹,脑性瘫痪.
-A physical condition involving permanent tightening of the muscles that is caused by damage to the brain around or before the time of birth
+A physical condition involving permanent tightening of the muscles that is caused by damage to the brain around or before the time of birth (in Chinese: 脑性麻痹,脑性瘫痪).

 ## Centers for Medicare and Medicaid Services (CMS)
 A federal agency that administers the nation’s major healthcare programs, including Medicare, Medicaid, and the Children’s Health Insurance Program (CHIP).

 ## Children's Support Waiver